 13 Minimalist Habits For A Calmer Home And Life

-Habits are incredibly important in order to be able to achieve any of our goals.
-Of course, they’re happening all the time, we just aren’t always intentional about them.
+Habits are incredibly important for achieving any goal.
+Of course, they happen all the time; we just aren’t always intentional about them.
 I’ve been talking about habits for many years now.
-You can listen to some of my old podcast episodes where I break down habit tracking.

 1. Heat Mapping